SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayJack.md

 Such efficiencies is unrivaled even compared to the traditionally large nations.
 By embracing the [[KBhHIST201IndustrialRevolution]], new conquirings are possible that would not have been possible before.
 BD against traditionally large nations that simply did not had the speed to embrace and master [[KBhHIST201IRonWarfare]].

 ### Free Trade
+After the BF Great War caused a disruptions of trade, European nations started to use and embrace free trade.
+BE.

 ## Defluffifying
 CHOSEN THESIS CLAIM